 - All consumers with 317 phone numbers will keep them, with no changes.

-- On a future date to be determined, numbers for new telephone customers will be assigned with the new area code.
+- In late 2016, numbers for new telephone customers will be assigned with the new area code.

 - All customers will dial ten digits for local calls (area code + number), though local calling areas will not change.
 Calls that are currently local will remain local.